A Stunning Modern Farmhouse and Wine Display in the Heart of Tennessee

 What happens when you combine the two?
 You get a show-stopping home that won Best in Show at the 2016 Parade of Homes in Arrington, TN.
 Specifically, this home in the tony Hideaway at Arrington development that uses modern design to create a flowing, open floor plan, and farmhouse style to give it some soul.

-“There’s a big push for this modern farmhouse in the South,” says Jordan Vaughn of Woodridge Homes, the custom homebuilder behind said showhome.
+“There’s a big push for this modern farmhouse in the South,” says Jordan Vaughn, who runs the sales and marketing arm of Woodridge Homes, the custom homebuilder behind said showhome.

 This more than 5,000 square foot home hit the market at $1.29 million last fall.
 It features 5 bedrooms and 5 bathrooms with modern and rustic design elements throughout.
 Beyond winning Best in Show, the home also won Best Kitchen Design.

 We can’t help to think the beautiful modern VintageView wine display helped earn that award.